Skip to main content

 Where do I file a personal injury lawsuit in Pasadena?

 Personal injury lawsuits in Pasadena are typically filed in the Los Angeles County Superior Court.
-Small claims cases (under $10,000) can be filed in Small Claims Court.
-Your Pasadena attorney will determine the appropriate venue based on where the accident occurred, where the defendant resides, and the amount of damages sought.
+Small claims cases may be filed in Small Claims Court if they fit the claim limits and rules.
+An independent Pasadena attorney can evaluate venue based on where the accident occurred, where the defendant resides, the parties involved, and the amount of damages sought.
+In Los Angeles County, the practical version of this answer often depends on whether Pasadena Courthouse, Colorado Blvd & Lake Ave, or the first medical provider controls the missing record.
+The answer is stronger when the adjuster voicemail and work-loss proof are reviewed together instead of being left in separate folders.

 What is the legal process for a personal injury case in Pasadena?